When it comes to Mouth Cancer treatment, your best chance is your first chance.

 As chair of the Head and Neck Team at Guy’s Hospital, Alastair diagnoses and treats over 100 cases of mouth cancer every year – with outcomes that cannot be bettered anywhere else in the world.

-If you think you may have a mouth cancer, it’s vital that you see a specialist as soon as possible.
+If you think you may have a mouth cancer, it’s vital that you see an appropriate specialist as soon as possible.
 Mouth cancers are relatively rare and sadly many patients have their treatment delayed because they have been falsely reassured by clinicians with little to no appropriate experience.

 Previously the typical patient with a mouth cancer is someone who has been a smoker and consumed alcohol, but increasingly we are seeing patients who are younger and have no other risk factors.
 We would therefore advise you to seek an urgent opinion if you are concerned that you may have a mouth cancer.